Break's

 Sorry, but the only type of data you'll find here is factual.
 For opinions, comments and such, use Pouet instead.
 And no, I'm not affiliated with them either.

 The line has to be drawn somewhere.
 Remember around 1992-1993 where EVERY non-trackmo product was claimed to be a new kind of demo?
 Dentro, mentro, mintro... and in the end they were all the same.
-Just like a "packmag" is only a pack with some ads.
+Just like a "packmag" is only a pack with some ads 99% of the time.

 The definition of "intro" is often debated..
 Some claim that only smaller-than-X-kb files deserve to be called intros.
-Well, I'd rather be shot than called a 700kb one-logo-and-one-scrolltext product a filedemo just because the authors couldn't crunch their data. ;)
+Well, I'd rather be shot than called a 700kb one-logo-and-one-scrolltext product a filedemo just because the authors didn't bother to crunch their data. ;)

 Of course, if you spot any categories that are clearly incorrect, such as some megademo being called a diskmag, email me and I'll fix it.